Sanskar72/PastaRecognizerDemo/README.md

 images.zip conatins the YOLO annotated dataset for penne or spaghetti for 70ish images each. the jupyter notebook is inspired by the notebook provided by eMasterClass Academy.
-The notebook provided by them is a bit buggy and hence Ive debugged the code and it runs perfectly.
+The notebook provided by them is a bit buggy and hence Ive debugged the code and it runs perfectly. test1, test2, test3, test4 image files show that the model works properly with a very high accuracy!